ShiZhan/k3s-tutorial/README.md

 All machines are connected by a host-only network.

-Each with 1GB memory and 2 cores, for 4 core hosts, the minimal setup could be controller + node1.
+Each with 1GB memory and 1 core.

 ## Get and Manage Boxes